Is it true that hair and nails continue to grow after death?

 The midterm exam will consist of the following:

-2) several short-answer questions (50%): you may be given some options from which to choose (be able to discuss the main issues covered so far—the more details the better)
+2) several short-answer questions (50%): you may be given some options from which to choose (more details the better; focus on being able to discuss the main issues covered so far)

 1. Materials covered through week 7 (focus on significant issues, especially as presented and discussed in class), including: